 In other words, writing was invented for a marketing task: the humble product description.

 From the single-sentence blurbs on a cereal packet to the dense facts of a jet engine specification, the product description is a staple of marketing.
-Eighty-seven percent of consumers rate them “very important” in the buying process.
+According to an industry report by Salsify Eighty-seven percent of consumers rate them “very important” in the buying process.
 However, as writing them is often seen as low-end work for junior writers, it can be a real friction factor when launching a new range: long lead times and multiple layers of revision and approval are common.

 But as you’d expect, technology – in this case, the innovation tsunami that is artificial intelligence – is taking up the challenge.
 In this article, we explain how Product Description Generators (PDGs) work, and the best ways to get great results from them.
 Here we go…